tholder/bar-chuck/README.md

 A bar game featuring Chuck Norris!

-Built for the #swchallenge Twillio hack night, this is just a bit of fun.
+Built for the [#swchallenge](https://twitter.com/search?q=%23swchallenge) Twillio hack night, this is just a bit of fun.

-Someone texts START to the twillio number.
+Someone texts START to the twilio number.

 A code is returned.

-People tet JOIN code
+People text JOIN code

 When people are done drinking they text BEER.